 Make the pre-ferment (poolish):

-In a tupperware, mix the tapioca and corn meal with 150 ml water and 1 gr (1/4 teaspoon) yeast to make a thick batter.
+In a tupperware, mix 100 g (3.5 oz) of the GF flour mix with 100 ml (7 tab. water) water and 1 gr (1/4 teaspoon) yeast to make a thick batter.
 Add 1-2 tablespoon extra water if the mixture looks dry and clumpy.
-Cover, wrap in a tea towel and store overnight in a draft free place.
-I keep it in the microwave if I am not planning to use it.
+Cover, wrap in a tea towel and store in a draft free place.
+In the summer you can store it overnight in the refrigerator.
+For the rest of the year I keep it inside a kitchen cabinet or a switched off oven.
 The poolish is ready when the surface is covered with small bubbles.

 Make the dough:

-The next day, using a stand mixer or food processor, mix the flour first with the psyllium and the softened butter then add all the poolish plus 3 gr (3/4 teaspoon ) of the dry yeast and salt.
+When the poolish is ready, using a stand mixer or food processor, mix the GF flour and the cornmeal first with the psyllium and the softened butter then add all the poolish plus 2 gr (1/2 teaspoon) of the dry yeast and the salt.
 With the machine running at medium speed, start adding the water.
 GF flours absord incredible amounts of water.
-You will need 280-300 ml to obtain a really sticky dough.
-If the dough forms a ball, add more water as it will too dry to raise, particularly if it’s winter.
+You want to obtain a really sticky dough and you might need more than 310 ml, it depends on the flour you are using.
+If the dough forms a ball, add more water as it will be too dry to raise, particularly if it’s winter.

 Using a spatula transfer the dough into an oiled bowl, cover with plastic wrap then with a tea towel and put it in a draft free place to raise.